1npo/frigate/docs/rulebook.md

 When you win round 15, you win the run, and can choose to continue playing in "endless" mode.

-### Boss Rounds
+## Boss Rounds

-Rounds 5, 10, and 15 are boss rounds.
-These boss rounds apply a random debuff to all hands in the round.
+Rounds 3, 6, 9, and 12 are boss rounds, and round 15 is the final boss.
+Boss rounds apply a random debuff to all hands in the round.
 The pool of available debuffs is different for each boss round.
 So any debuff that appears in round 5 will never appear in round 10 or 15.
+Debuffs become more impactful and potentially run ending as the rounds progress towards the final boss.

 ## Unlocking Features